Organic Chemistry

 We work to advance biotechnology and medicine by combining organic chemistry, chemical biology, and biomaterials.

-Our lab strives to maintain a collegial and inclusive environment where people treat each other with respect.
+Our lab strives to maintain a collegial and inclusive environment where people treat each other with civility and respect.

 2022

 Our first steps into the giant world of tiny RNAs...
 Reporting a systematic methodology to rapidly generate aptamer-based sensors that can detect oncogenic (and other niche) microRNAs in biological environments native to cells and tissues.
-Check out the work of Liming, Kern, Tushar, Melih, and Jonathan, titled "MicroRNA Detection in Biological Media Using a Split Aptamer Platform".
-Now available as a preprint from bioRxiv.
+Check out the work of Liming, Kern, Tushar, Melih, and Jonathan, titled "MicroRNA Detection in Biologically Relevant Media Using a Split Aptamer Platform".
+Now published in Bioorganic & Medicinal Chemistry as part of the invited special issue Chemical Tools for Interrogating Biological Processes.

 2021

-Can the phosphodiester linkage selectivity of DNA polymerases be overcome by enzyme redesign to make non-natural nucleic acids?
+Can the phosphodiester linkage formation selectivity of DNA polymerases be overcome by enzyme redesign?
 YES!
-Describing the first example of a DNA polymerase to display an unnatural activity — catalyzing N-P bond formation! — upon substitution of a metal-binding amino acid in its active site.
-Tushar and Jonathan, in collaboration with the Khare and York Labs, publish "Introducing a New Bond-Forming Activity in an Archaeal DNA Polymerase by Structure-Guided Enzyme Redesign".
-Now available as a preprint from bioRxiv, check it out!
+Describing the first example of a DNA polymerase to display an unnatural activity — catalyzing N-P bond formation — upon substitution of a metal-binding amino acid in its active site.
+Tushar and Jonathan, in collaboration with the Khare and York Labs, describe "Introducing a New Bond-Forming Activity in an Archaeal DNA Polymerase by Structure-Guided Enzyme Redesign".
+Now available in ACS Chemical Biology.
+Congrats the Izgu, Khare, and York teams!

-Bryan receives Rieman Award, which recognizes graduate students for excellence in undergraduate teaching.
+Bryan receives Rieman Award, given by the Department of Chemistry and Chemical Biology to recognize graduate students for excellence in undergraduate teaching.
 Congrats Bryan!

 2020